Good Stretch? Bad Stretch? Is Stretching Dangerous?

-Learn how to decide which stretch is right for you.
+Learn how to decide which stretches are safe or unsafe for you.

-Some people have even seen stretches on my website and emailed me to say (out of genuine concern) that this is a bad stretch because their coach, trainer or friend told them so.
+Some people have seen stretches on my website and emailed me (out of genuine concern) to say that this is a dangerous stretch because their coach, trainer or friend told them so.

 Just as there are no good or bad exercises, there are no good or bad stretches; only what is appropriate for the specific requirements of the individual.
 So a stretch that is perfectly okay for me, may not be okay for you or someone else.